[?] Subscribe To This Site

 Cleaning-With-Vinegar

-Non-toxic and powerful cleaning-with-vinegar mixes for a multitude of everyday household chores are popular.
+Non-toxic, powerful cleaning-with-vinegar concoctions for a multitude of everyday household chores using store-bought distilled-vinegar are so popular.

-If you're not using vinegar to clean, you are missing out on one extremely valuable ingredient.
+If you're not using vinegar to clean, you are missing out on one great basic everyday common household staple you could put to good use.

 Vinegar in itself has been around for thousands of years.